-- Graduates have worked up the educational objectives of the Bachelor programme during a longer subject-specific process.
-They became more secure in applying and realising professional and extracurricular competencies. - They possess profound knowledge in a selected focus area of Computer Science. - They can quickly familiarise with future technologies and topics related to their own subject area.

-- They are able to create and design IT systems, to supervise computing systems throughout their lifecycle and to take over management tasks.
-This includes to understand IT systems (e.g. in different fields of industry, services, research and public services) from the strategic level to operationalisation up to methodological bases. - They gained different technical and social skills which prepare them for managerial functions (abstraction capability, system-analytic thinking, team and communication skills, international and intercultural experiences etc.). - They became acquainted with scientific work in fundamental research.
+- Graduates have worked up the educational objectives of the Bachelor program during a longer subject-specific process.
+They became more secure in applying and realizing professional and extracurricular competencies. - They possess profound knowledge in a selected focus area of Computer Science. - They can quickly familiarize with future technologies and topics related to their own subject area. - They are able to successfully apply the acquired methods of computer science for the formulation and solution of complex tasks in research and development in industry or in research institutions, to critically question them and to develop them further if necessary. - They gained different technical and social skills that prepare them for managerial functions (abstraction capability, system-analytic thinking, team and communication skills, international and intercultural experiences). - They became acquainted with scientific work in fundamental research.

-The study organisation of the Master programme Digital Engineering is rather selfdetermined.
-Since the programme offers more freedom of choice and integrates research, students can evolve into more mature scientists.
+The study organization of the Master program Digital Engineering is rather selfdetermined.
+Since the program offers more freedom of choice and integrates research, students can evolve into more mature scientists.